belamov/belamov-hugo/content/projects/this-site.md

 ## Why hugo?

 The main reason is that sites built with hugo don't need any runtime like PHP or Python.
 So i can deploy such a site to a Github Pages, for example.
-No expencies on web hostings and domain names (as for now, I plan to buy a normal domain name soon).
+No expencies on web hostings and easy deployment.

 The other reason is that hugo is pretty simple to use.